hyperledger-labs/orion-server/docs/getting-started/queries/curl/transaction-receipt.md

 }
 ```

-In protobuf object definition, TxReceipt contains block header and tx index inside block.
+In the protobuf object definition, TxReceipt contains a block header and the tx index inside block.
 Because `tx_index` is equal to zero, protobuf marshaling eliminates this field.
-If `tx_index` is not 0, it will be part of response json.
+If `tx_index` is not 0, it will be part of the response JSON.
-So, from response, we see that `Tx000` stored in block 5, tx_index 0.
+So, from that response, we see that `Tx000` is stored in block 5, tx_index 0.